openaustralia/theyvoteforyou/design_docs/design_persona.md

 * respectful but not boring
 * friendly but not assuming
 * simple but not patronising
-* accurate but not academic and jargony
+* accurate but not academic or jargony
 * distinctly non-government & not corporate

+This section inspired by [Mailchimp’s helpful writing style guide](http://mailchimp.com/about/style-guide/#voice-and-tone).

 ## Voice